ethanpost/quizk.ing/Christianity/Canon_Press/Protesting_or_Catholic/Ep2-Apostolic_Succession_and_The_Papacy.md

 ///

-## According to the 1980s ecumenical dialogue mentioned in the video, what does the New Testament contain?

----

-A) Explicit record of transmission of Peter's leadership

-B) Clear teaching on papal authority

-C) Direct commands about apostolic succession

-D) No explicit record of a transmission of Peter's leadership

----

-No explicit record of a transmission of Peter's leadership

-///

 ## According to the video, in what two senses is it possible to be successors of the apostles?

 ---